BardsWork/bardswork.github.com/_posts/2013-06-11-writingapp.markdown

 The last statement sounded like I was some privileged, generation X/Y/Don't know what I am, asshole but hear me out.

-First, I don't think that using pen and paper is passe, I love writing down notes while in a meeting or doing re-search, but I am also fabulously famous for misplacing my notes.
+First, I don't think that using pen and paper is passé, I love writing down notes while in a meeting or doing re-search, but I am also fabulously famous for misplacing my notes.
 I usually write in this recycled paper type "moleskin" notebook that I "borrow" from the Creative Department and still I manage to forget them everywhere.

 Yes, there are alternatives, pens that will sync with your computer of choice, typing everything via keyboard, or recording thoughts/meetings with some kind of app or device.
 I know I can purchase Livescribe pen for $168 to sync my notes with Evernote but the pen is large, ugly, and just another thing to lose.